azohra/ptolemy/docs/v0-2_redesign.md

 # Ptolemy v0.2 Design Doc
-> ~~This document is designed to facilitate and grow with design discussions and is not yet complete.~~ This document has been finalized as the
+> ~~This document is designed to facilitate and grow with design discussions.
+This doc serves as explanations of how we designed v0.2~~ This document has been finalized as the
 > basis of Ptolemy v0.2.
 All content here may not be 100% accurate in the APIs due to possible implementation complications, but will be very
 > close and give an idea as to what the goals and final state of the rewrite will look like.

 ## Intro

 Ptolemy is now at a current stage where our thinking goes beyond the simple accessing and updating of secrets stored in a Vault server.
 For the idea of Application Managed secrets to fully be an accepted practice in the Elixir community, an effective and elegant solution will need to be built.
 We hope Ptolemy can fill this void.
-We envisioned Ptolemy to also provide capability of loading the secrets into your application environment and updating the secrets according to their ttl.
+We envisioned Ptolemy to provide capability of loading the secrets into your application environment and updating the secrets as they are about to expire.

 User has the choice of communicating directly with the CRUD interface of Ptolemy, which fetches secret from vault and allows manipulations on the secrets, these functions provide users with a great degree of flexibility.

 However, if you are looking for a convenient and performant way of accessing secrets, you are in luck.
 We offer a robust secret loading functionality.
 You can provide secrets that you would like to fetch from the Vault in config files, and Ptolemy would handle the task of loading secrets into your application environment like magic!
-It even takes care of refreshing the secret when they expire.
+It even takes care of refreshing the secret when its ttl is up.

-We are trying to restructure Ptolemy in order to make it generic enough to support various secret engines, thus the folder structure would need a overhaul.
-Here is a proposal on how the repository should look like.

 ## Application Environment Management